Grappling With Forgiveness

 Things Will Get Better

 Finding out about infidelity is always heart-wrenching.
 Everything my ex had ever told me was a lie.
 I remember when I initially prompted the breakup, he told me he was going to take the time to work on himself so that he didn’t do the things he used to do to me anymore.
 That he wanted to be better.
 It was all bulls*t.
-It was so effortless to him to lie to me directly to my face.
+It was so effortless for him to lie to me directly to my face.

 I think it is an important reminder for women that we invest time in someone and patiently wait for them to fully give us what we need.
 I think it is important to know when it is time to walk away, because I knew exactly what I wanted out of my relationship and I wasn’t getting it.
 I think the best analogy, is from He’s Just Not That Into You.
 I thought I was dating Ben Affleck’s character, when in reality I was dating Bradley Cooper’s character.